microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 <br> To fix this issue check the following steps:</br>
 <br> - Make sure the MPPB is connected to the power supply and the board is powered as mentioned in [Hardware Setup](#hardware-setup).
 If the MPPB board is powered, the LEDs for 3v3, 5V, and 12V are on.
-<br> - Make sure the power supply voltage is at least double the value of `MC_STARTUP_VOLTAGE` and no less than 5V if the MPPB board is used, otherwise the start-up process fails and the motor will not start spinning
 <br> - Make sure the CNANO board is connected to the PC and is programmed with the `mc_demo.X` project
 <br> - Make sure that if multiple projects are open at the same time in MPLAB X IDE, the `mc_demo.X` project is set as main project, as specified in step three from [Software Setup](#software-setup).
 Otherwise there is a risk to program the CNANO board with the wrong project.